A Guide To How Bitcoin Miners And The Grid Mutually Benefit From Demand Response

 Riot, the largest miner in Texas, published a report showing curtailment during a summer heat emergency response event brought much more profit than what could have been done with miners alone.
 In July 2022, the miner produced 318 BTC while at the same time curtailing and sending power back to the grid.
 According to Riot, the curtailment activity resulted in power credits of $9.5 million, or around 439 BTC.
 This totaled the equivalent of around 757 BTC and paid for the entire month's electricity.
 That is a 180% increase from the month prior.

 These emergency response events happen multiple times a year.
-Other curtailment techniques, such as peak shaving, present opportunities weekly and could net more profit in the long run.
+Other curtailment techniques, such as Peak Avoidance, present opportunities weekly and could net more profit in the long run.
 Arcane Research’s report on Bitcoin mining and the energy grid studied the effect of percent power curtailment and what that does for miners' profits.
 The study was done in west Texas using wind and solar power generation, showing that a 95% uptime resulted in significantly lower average power prices.
 With a 100% uptime, the electricity costs would have resulted in an ROI of 6,203 days, while 95% turned out to be a sweet spot of 502 days.

 Why Should Miners Participate In Demand Response?